 Luckily I had prepped these the night before so all I had to do was pop these in the oven for 15 minutes and we were ready to eat.

-I think the original sandwich has raw white onions on top but I brown the onion with the meat because I’ve found that most people prefer that.
+I think the original sandwich has a bed of onions on top but I brown the onion with the meat because I’ve found that most people prefer that.

-I like when you individually wrap them in aluminum foil but you can also just wrap the whole pan in foil just to make sure the tops don’t get too brown.
+I like when you individually wrap them in aluminum foil but you can also just wrap the whole pan in foil just to make sure the top bun doesn’t get too brown.

-I’m not a huge pickle person but I will say that you MUST add a pickle here.
+I’m not a huge fan of dill pickle burgers but I will say that you MUST add a pickle here.
 They make the sandwich.